The beautiful mountains of Washington make for a fast paced recreation spot throughout the year.

 The rustic and exquisite Crystal Mountain hotels are nestled against the snowy slopes of the ski resort.

-These hotels are first-class destinations for ski vacations in Washington, and located just a couple steps away from the famous Mt.
+These hotels are first-class destinations for ski vacations in Washington and located just a couple of steps away from the famous Mt.
 Rainier Gondola.

 You can plan your entire trip and opt for activities such as cross country skiing, snowboarding, snowshoeing, and be part of exciting wine events in winters.